bdjohnson529/podcast/DEVELOPMENT.md

-# CommercializeCast - Development Guide
+# AudioCourse AI - Development Guide

 ## 🎯 Project Overview

-CommercializeCast is a production-ready web application that generates personalized 8-12 minute podcasts exploring the commercialization opportunities of AI technologies.
-Users input an AI topic, specify their familiarity level, and optionally target specific industries to receive a structured, realistic analysis delivered via high-quality text-to-speech.
+AudioCourse AI is a production-ready web application that generates personalized 8-12 minute podcasts on any learning topic.
+Users input any subject they want to learn about, specify their familiarity level, and optionally target specific areas to receive a structured, educational analysis delivered via high-quality text-to-speech.

 ## 🏗️ Architecture